If you’re under 16

 People under the age of 16 are not able to get the Pfizer vaccine at this stage.

-If you’re over 65 years old
+If you’re 65 or over

 The Pfizer vaccine has been shown to be highly effective and safe in people aged over 65 years.